PythonPython and SQL Connectivity

 connection = mysql.connector.connect(

-user="root", # Replace with your username
+user="your_username", # Replace with your MySQL username

-password="password", # Replace with your password
+password="your_password", # Replace with your MySQL password

-database="test_db" # Replace with your database name
+database="your_db_name" # Replace with your database name

 )